Behavioral Health Vs Mental Health: What Is The Difference?

 Research has also pointed to links between positive mental health and a strong support network.
 One study identified “a direct, significant relationship between perceived social support and mental health.”
 Having close relationships with family, friends, mentors, and/or trusted community constituents can help people feel more connected, secure, and supported.

-A press release from the American Psychological Association (APA) puts it this way: “Research demonstrates that psychotherapy is effective for a variety of mental and behavioral health issues and across a spectrum of population groups.
+A press release from the American Psychological Association (APA) states: “Research demonstrates that psychotherapy is effective for a variety of mental and behavioral health issues and across a spectrum of population groups.
 The average effects of psychotherapy are larger than the effects produced by many medical treatments.”
 Working with a therapist can help people develop strategies for managing thoughts and emotions and for managing symptoms of mental health conditions.

 Addressing the complex relationship between behavioral health and mental health may involve a holistic and integrated approach to treatment.
 This approach may involve combining medication, psychotherapy, and behavioral health interventions to address both the psychological and behavioral aspects of a person's well-being.
 By focusing on the interplay between behavioral health and mental health, healthcare professionals can help individuals develop coping strategies and make lifestyle changes that lead to improved mental health and overall well-being.